 - Johnny Cash

 As I sit here thinking back on perhaps my greatest Santa season yet, I am reminded of several events which helped to shape this year in particular.
 These are the memorable moments with children of all ages that each Santa is very accustomed to experiencing.
-It seems that this year I was blessed to ha
+It seems that this year I was blessed to have

 I know it has been quite a while since I have written in this blog, and for that I am sorry.
 I do so enjoy spending this time with all of you.
 Santa has been very busy over the last month or so.
 Today, I would like to tell you a little about what I have been doing, share a few stories, and impart some small amount of Santa wisdom.